developer-onizuka/redisCache-MongoDB/README.md

 <img src="https://github.com/developer-onizuka/redisCache-MongoDB/blob/main/redisCache-MongoDB1.png" width="520"> <br>

 # 5. Search DB for some ids
-First access is a miss hit, but the app retrives the data from MongoDB.
+First access is a miss hit (if it is after 30 seconds from the initial write), but the app retrives the data from MongoDB.
 So next time, the access will be hit, if the access is within 30 seconds from the first access.
 <br>
 <img src="https://github.com/developer-onizuka/redisCache-MongoDB/blob/main/redisCache-MongoDB2.png" width="640"> <br>
 <br>